WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 -  Red Hat Linux EL3.

+-  Ubuntu GNU/Linux 16.04 LTS

+-  Windows 7 Ultimate

 Other platforms
 ---------------

 The following platforms were used during the Development of the Web Curator tool but are not explicitly supported:

--  Windows 2000, Windows XP Pro, Windows Server 2003, Windows 7 Ultimate
+-  Windows 2000, Windows XP Pro, Windows Server 2003

 Optional prerequisites
 ----------------------